Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Weight Learning

 \subsection{Evaluation of Learning}

-To demonstrate the flexibility and effectiveness of learning with HL-MRFs, we test them on four diverse tasks: node labeling, link labeling, link prediction, and image completion.
-Each of these experiments represents a problem domain that is best solved with structured-prediction approaches because their dependencies are highly structural.
-The experiments show that HL-MRFs perform as well as or better than state-of-the-art approaches.
+To demonstrate the flexibility and effectiveness of learning with HL-MRFs, we test them on four diverse tasks: node labeling, link labeling, link prediction, and image completion.\footnote{Code is available at \url{https://github.com/stephenbach/bach-jmlr17-code}.} Each of these experiments represents a problem domain that is best solved with structured-prediction approaches because their dependencies are highly structural.
+The experiments show that HL-MRFs perform as well as or better than canonical approaches.

 For these diverse tasks, we compare against a number of competing methods.
 For node and link labeling, we compare HL-MRFs to discrete Markov random fields (MRFs).
-We construct them with Markov logic networks (MLNs) \cite{richardson:ml06}, which template discrete MRFs using logical rules similarly to PSL.
-We perform inference in discrete MRFs using the sampling algorithm MC-SAT, and we find approximate MAP states during learning using the search algorithm MaxWalkSat \cite{richardson:ml06}.
+We construct them with Markov logic networks (MLNs) \citep{richardson:ml06}, which template discrete MRFs using logical rules similarly to PSL.
+We perform inference in discrete MRFs using Gibbs sampling, and we find approximate MAP states during learning using the search algorithm MaxWalkSat \citep{richardson:ml06}.
 For link prediction for preference prediction, a task that is inherently continuous and nontrivial to encode in discrete logic, we compare against Bayesian probabilistic matrix factorization (BPMF) \citep{salakhutdinov:icml08}.
 Finally, for image completion, we run the same experimental setup as \citet{poon:uai11} and compare against the results they report, which include tests using sum product networks, deep belief networks \citep{hinton:science06}, and deep Boltzmann machines \citep{salakhutdinov:aistats09}.